 Tell any one of your attached friends that you’re spending Valentine’s Day alone and they’ll probably respond as if you said your cat just died.
 But hey, flying solo on the world’s most commercially lucrative holiday is no excuse to mope around at home.
 So get out and prove that membership at the lonely hearts club ain’t nothin’ to scoff at!

 Chances are, some of your friends are just as single (and ready to mingle) as you are.
-Throwing a singles’ party is a great way to meet potential mates, but without the pressure and expectations of a one-on-one date.
+Throwing a singles’ party is a great way to meet potential mates without the pressure and expectations of a one-on-one date.
 Planning a singles mixer is a lot less daunting than it seems.
-Just invite a few friends and get each of them to bring one of their unattached friends as well (remember to keep it to eight pax!).
+Just invite a few friends and get them to bring their unattached friends as well.
 Don’t sweat the party prep; save yourself the hassle and sort out the food situation with food delivery services.
 Plus cocktails and wine!

 Before you sink into the couch, treat yourself to a proper meal, complete with drinks and snacks.
 Prefer the cinematic experience of a big screen?
 Check out alternative cinemas in Singapore with a friend instead!
 Psst: bookworms will love our Honeycombers Book Club series for good reads and recommendations.

 If you’re the type who wants to bake your cake and eat it, join a beginner baking class.
 Want to unleash your creativity?
-Sign up for an art jamming session.
+Sign up for an art jamming or rug tufting session.
 Who knows, you might even meet another eligible single going solo on Valentine’s Day.

 Valentine’s Day is more of a celebration of love than romance.
 So if you happen to be single, grab the opportunity to pamper yourself.
 Take a load off and go for a tension-relieving body massage.
 Want to really treat yourself?
 Go for the works at indulgent head-to-toe spas or get rid of those dark eye circles with a stellar facial or beauty treatment.

 Escape from the throngs of couples by going on a hiking or walking trail to clear your head.
-We know travel isn’t on the cards right now, but that shouldn’t stop you from exploring Singapore.
 Wander the city with heritage trails, book a staycay at a boutique hotel, explore secret parks and hidden gardens, or soak up the sun at a fancy beach club.
-You can even fake a “holiday” at places in Singapore that look like overseas destinations.
-Once the travel ban eases up, our list of solo traveller-friendly countries will put your mind at ease.
+Or plan a getaway to Bintan and Batam for a few days!
+If that doesn’t work, fake a “holiday” at places in Singapore that look like overseas destinations.

 Going solo on V-Day doesn’t have to suck.
 Just follow our fab guide on how to spend Valentine’s Day alone and don’t look back!